-College courses are numbered at the 100, 200, 300, and 400 levels.
+college courses are numbered at the 100, 200, 300, and 400 levels.
 Traditionally, these levels correspond roughly to the freshman, sophomore, junior, and senior sequence of class standings.
 As a rule, courses numbered at the 100 and 200 levels are introductory and have a broad educational utility.
 Courses numbered at the 300 and 400 levels generally build on previous introductory offerings and have a more specific educational utility.

 100 freshman level

 200 sophomore level

 300 junior level

+400 senior level